Most business common implications.

 How will my measurements be affected if the product is out of calibration?

 Inaccurate measurements may prevent verification of power levels or introduce other measurement uncertainties, errors and artifacts.
 Out-of-calibration instruments can result in design errors, production problems, end customer escalations, increased failure rates, audit non-compliance or even ultimately loss of business.

 What are the most common implications of these issues to the business?

-- Uncalibrated tools produce unreliable measurement results that can't be certified to specifications and may violate service level agreements or ISO/TL9000 standards with your customers and their network equipment vendors.
+Uncalibrated tools produce unreliable measurement results that can't be certified to specifications and may violate product agreements or ISO/TL9000 standards with your customers and their network equipment vendors.

 Common Business impacts include:

-- For Network Operators, repeat service quality issues with customers often causes added cost, customer dissatisfaction and loss of business.
+- For end customers, repeat product quality issues with vendors often cause added cost, customer dissatisfaction and loss of business.